-EN/ISO 1431 International Standards
+EN/ISO 1431 international standards

-To scientifically measure resistance to ozone, samples are placed under tension (eg. 20% elongation) inside the ozone testing cabinet and exposed to highly concentrated levels of ozone for a period of time (eg.up to 96 hours).
-Experience has determined that to be adequately resistant the pass criteria needs to be that the rubber sample does not show any signs of cracking after 96 hours (@ 40°C, 50 pphm and 20% strain) inside the ozone cabinet.
-Samples are closely examined for evidence of cracking at two-hourly intervals and the results carefully measured and recorded.
+To scientifically measure resistance to ozone, samples are placed under tension (e.g. 20% elongation) inside the ozone testing cabinet.
+There, they are exposed to highly concentrated levels of ozone for a period of time (e.g. up to 96 hours).

+Samples are closely examined for evidence of cracking at two hour intervals and the results are carefully measured and recorded.
+Experience has determined that, to be adequately resistant, the pass criteria needs to be that the rubber sample does not show any signs of cracking after 96 hours (at 40°C, 50 pphm, and 20% strain) inside the ozone cabinet.

-What to watch for: Despite its essential importance, my research has revealed that ozone and UV resistance is very rarely, if ever, mentioned by manufacturers.
+Despite its crucial importance, research has revealed that ozone and UV resistance is very rarely, if ever, mentioned by manufacturers.
 This is almost certainly because anti-ozonants need to be used during the mixing process of the rubber compounds and that, of course, costs money.
-My advice is to make ozone & UV resistance a constant requirement when selecting all conveyor belts.
+The advice is to make ozone and UV resistance a constant requirement when selecting any rubber conveyor belt.